 For example, if you don’t use the Flashlight a lot, you can remove its button from Control Center and replace it with an app you do use a lot–Notes, for example.

-Both the iPhone XR & XS has a seriously large screen, which sometimes makes one-handed use a bit hard if your hands are on the smaller size.
+Both the iPhone 11 & 11 Pro has seriously large screens, which sometimes makes one-handed use a bit hard if your hands are on the smaller size.

 To combat this, Apple has built-in a one-handed software keyboard.